2decomp-fft/2decomp-fft/submissionjoss/paper.md

 # Summary

 The 2DECOMP&FFT library is a software framework written in modern Fortran to build large-scale parallel applications.
 It is designed for applications using three-dimensional structured mesh and spatially implicit numerical algorithms.
 It is based on a general-purpose 2D pencil decomposition for data distribution.
 It includes a highly scalable and efficient interface to perform three-dimensional Fast Fourier Transforms (FFTs).
-The library has been designed to be user-friendly, with a clean application programming interface hiding most communication details from application developers, and portable (modern CPUs and NVIDIA GPUs; support for AMD and Intel GPUs to follow).
+The library has been designed to be user-friendly, with a clean application programming interface hiding most communication details from application developers, and portable with support for modern CPUs and NVIDIA GPUs (support for AMD and Intel GPUs to follow).

 # Statement of need